NET WORTH: $400 Million, estimated

 HEALTH: Sting has supported Breast Cancer Care, Children's Health Fund, Children's Tumor Foundation and more.

 LOOKING FORWARD: It seems unlikely that Sting's philanthropy will depart from his focus on the Rainforest Foundation, but there appears to be significant wealth waiting in the wings.
-Some of Sting's philanthropy might be channeled through other philanthropic vehicles, so the picture we're presenting here may leave out important gifts.
+Some of Sting's philanthropy might be channeled through other philanthropic vehicles, so the picture we are presenting here may leave out important grants.

 The Rainforest Foundation explains that it is not a typical foundation.
 It is not endowed and instead raises its entire operating budget each year.
 While the foundation does provide financial support to other small organizations, it mostly deals with partner organizations.
 Here is a link to the foundation's contact page